dannyverdel/portfolio/README.md

 - Internship Verdel ICT & Media: 28-09-2020 - 15-01-2021

 ## Skills
 Below are some languages i am proficient in.
-I am to this day still developing my skills in C#, C, JavaScript, PHP and SQL.
+I am to this day still developing my skills in C#, C, PowerBI, JavaScript, PHP and SQL.
 You can check out the <a href="https://github.com/dannyverdel/portfolio/tree/main/Certificates">Certificates</a> folder for more details.

 <a href=""><img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white"></a>
 <a href=""><img src="https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white"></a>